zarf-dev/proposals/0051-v1beta1-schema/README.md

 In the v1alpha1 schema, Zarf looks at init component names to determine when to run certain logic.
 For instance, the injector is always run when an init component has the name "zarf-seed-registry".
 These magical names have caused confusion for custom init package creators, [#4528](https://github.com/zarf-dev/zarf/issues/4528), and leave little room for configurability.

 A new "services" key under components will make the inherent coupling between the init package and the Zarf CLI more transparent.
 It'll also allow for setting specific properties using Zarf values.
 For instance, a user will be able to set tolerations for the injector dynamically on deploy by setting `.services.injector.values.tolerations` to `".injector.tolerations"`.
 The registry and agent services don't allow setting specific values, as those services already have Helm charts.
-There will be validation that ensures Services are only used in packages that are `Kind: ZarfInitConfig`.
-There will not be a separate schema for `ZarfInitConfig` and `ZarfPackageConfig` objects to avoid complexity.

 View the full schema in [package.go](package.go#L200-L222).